An overview of arrays in Ada 2012

 Given X: My_Multi_Dimensional_Array

-, we can access an element by doing
+access an element by doing something like

-something like X(0, 5)
+X(0, 5)

 .